University PoliciesPage address: https://www.mnsu.edu/students/basicstuff/policies.html

 - Understanding and complying with the University's policies and procedures for providing accommodations to students with disabilities.

 - Notifying students, through the class syllabi and / or departmental electronic and printed materials, that accommodations are available.

-- Discussing with Accessibility Resources any concerns related to the accommodation(s) or arrangements that have been requested by the student.
+- Discussing with the Office of Accessibility Resources any concerns related to the accommodation(s) or arrangements that have been requested by the student.

 - Assuring the confidentiality of information regarding students with disabilities.